 The applicant has not provided lighting plans within the utility plans nor for the housing units.
 Each home shall provide full cut-off lighting and/or the exceptions from 10-37 as follows: 1.
 One partly shielded or unshielded luminaire at the main entry, not exceeding 630 lumens.
 2. Any other partly shielded or unshielded luminaires not exceeding 315 lumens.
 3. Low voltage landscape lighting aimed so that glare is not visible from adjacent properties and not exceeding 525 lumens per fixture.
-4. Shielded directional flood lighting aimed so that direct glare is not visible from adjacent properties and not exceeding 525 lumens per fixture.
-4. Shielded directional flood lighting installed with a vacancy sensor, where the sensor extinguishes the lights no more than 10 minutes after the area is vacated.
-6. Decorative low wattage lights (Individual lamps 525 lumens or less).
-[Condition 33] Subdivision street lighting shall be installed consistent with Resolution 16, Series 1999.
-(Condition 5)
+4. Shielded directional flood lighting aimed so that direct glare is not visible from adjacent properties and not exceeding 1,260 lumens.
+5. Lighting installed with a vacancy sensor, where the sensor extinguishes the lights no more than 10 minutes after the area is vacated.
+6. Decorative low wattage lights.
+[Condition] Street lighting shall be installed consistent with Resolution 16, Series 1999.
+(Condition)